nomlet/RepData_PeerAssessment1/PA1_template.md

 integer (so no leading zeros).

-For this assingment the interval variable serves merely as a label for each of the `r 24*60/5` 5-minute intervals that comprise a day.
+For this assingment the interval variable serves merely as a label for each of the 288 5-minute intervals that comprise a day.
 For plotting purposes it is convenient to make the interval variable into a datetime class explicitly so that ggplot will correctly interpret it as a time.